pnkfelix/pnkfx-blog/source/_posts/2021-04-27-road-to-turbowish-part-2-stories.markdown

 <!-- more -->

 Everything that follows was taken verbatim{% sidenote 'tmbg' 'Okay, not *verbatim*.
-[As promised][poll-tweet], I am spicing things up a little, this time offset outright quotations rather than section headings.' %} from the document I presented to the other members of the AWS Rust team.
+[As promised][poll-tweet], I am spicing things up a little, this time via embedding of outright quotations (at an offset), rather than section headings.' %} from the document I presented to the other members of the AWS Rust team.
 This document is an attempt to describe what I envisage as awesome developer experiences doing performance investigation.
 As with [part 1][part1], I will be adding side-commentary on the right-hand margin.

 > As I think, I'm using up the time left to think